 Although mushrooms thrive in darkness, there is one exception.

 You should keep your mushrooms under about five or six hours of light per day.
 This is best for trying to encourage the development of the mycelium.

 5. Harvest Your Mushrooms

 In most cases, mushrooms are ready for harvest in about four or five days.
-If you want to grow an additional crop, you can let the block sit idle for a few days to a week and then repeat the process (if you purchased a mushroom grow kit, that is).
+In some cases you can get multiple fruits.
+You can let the block sit idle for a few days to a week and then repeat the process.
+If you purchased a mushroom grow kit, that is.

 You can reuse the block multiple times until you no longer get a harvest.
-When growing mushrooms from mycelium, you will be able to harvest them as soon as they start to grow on the grain.
+You will be able to harvest them as soon as they start to grow on the grain when grown from mycelium.

-You can use the grain seeds you already have to grow grain or you can save the grain to use it for your next batch of spores.
+You can use the grain seeds you already have to grow grain.
+You can also save the grain to use it for your next batch of spores.

 Consider Using a Hydroponic Mushroom Kit Instead